diethardsteiner/bissolTableDataEditor/README.md

 ### Kettle (PDI) Plugins ###

 Currently **Sparkl** does't automatically include dependent PDI plugins.
+I have implemented a workaround so that these Kettle plugins get automatically installed on the first startup, after which you have to restart the biserver.

-Following **Kettle** plugins have to be installed manually into the `pentaho-solutions/system/kettle/plugins/steps` folder.
-Make sure you get the very latest versions of these plugins:
+Following **Kettle** plugins will be automatically added to the `pentaho-solutions/system/kettle/plugins/steps` folder.

 - [BA Server Utils](https://github.com/webdetails/kettle-baserver-utils)
 - [JDBC Metadata](https://github.com/rpbouman/pentaho-pdi-plugin-jdbc-metadata/wiki/Installation)